ursuscamp/nomen/src/subcommands/index/REFACTOR.md

 - [ ] Add API methods
   - [ ] Generating PSBT
   - [ ] Filling in PSBT
+- [ ] Add a checkpoint system to rewind a hundred blocks back

 # Things to test after refactor